adamjberg/devtails.xyz/_posts/randy/2022-08-14-3d-juggling-perspectives.md

 ## EVERYTHING IN THE UNIVERSE IS CONNECTED

-The [VFX industry] has scaled enormously; now it is a cut-throat commodity, doomed to a competitive price race to the bottom.
+The VFX industry has scaled enormously; now it is a cut-throat commodity, doomed to a competitive price race to the bottom.
 A movie can make a billion dollars, but studios use their leverage and expend great effort to save pennies from suppliers.

-Dare I say, but the Hollywood business model in some Marvelous quarters creates chaos for artists and creative companies alike.
-The blood-from-a-rock mentality works good people to death; unfortunately there is an endless supply of more willing victims to follow.
+Dare I say, but the Hollywood business model in some [Marvelous quarters](https://gizmodo.com/disney-marvel-movies-vfx-industry-nightmare-1849385834) creates chaos for artists and creative companies alike.
+The blood-from-a-rock mentality works good people to death; unfortunately there is an endless supply of willing victims to follow.
+That was never going to be me.

-That was never going to be me - my long-term goal to create a short 3D film made enirely with my own handiwork.
-Alas, only with in-the-box thinking and solid effort will my 3D worlds will take shape on their own dimension: in **TIME**.

 3D modeling is about connecting lines to dots.
 My early connection to the technology took me to interesting spots, but skill level is still shaded by reality.
-I can render 4K frames in seconds and minutes now... my turn to connect the dots awaits.
+I can render 4K frames in seconds and minutes now.

+My long-term goal to create a short 3D film made enirely with my own handiwork.
+Alas, only with in-the-box thinking and solid effort will my 3D worlds will take shape on their own dimension: in **TIME**.
+My turn to connect the dots awaits.

 <video width="720" height="auto" controls style="max-width: 100%">
    <source src="/assets/Robot-Juggler-2022-720.mp4" type="video/mp4">